-- 2: As a transmitter, the device must provide an internal minimum delay time to bridge the undefined region (minimum 300 ns) of the falling edge of SCL to avoid unintended generation of Start or Stop conditions. - 3: The combined TsP and VHYs specifications are due to new Schmitt Trigger inputs which provide improved noise spike suppression.
-This eliminates the need for a TI specification for standard operation. - 4: This parameter is not tested but established by characterization.
-For endurance estimates in a specific application, please consult the Total EnduranceTM Model which can be obtained from Microchip's web site at www.microchip.com. - 5: Max. clock frequency is 100 kHz for E-temp devices <4.5V.
-1.7-2.5V (100 kHz) timings must be used.
+- 2: As a transmitter, the device must provide an internal minimum delay time to bridge the undefined region (minimum 300 ns) of the falling edge of SCL to avoid unintended generation of Start or Stop conditions. - 3: The combined TSP and VHYS specifications are due to new Schmitt Trigger inputs, which provide improved noise spike suppression.
+This eliminates the need for a TI specification for standard operation. - 4: This parameter is not tested but ensured by characterization.
+For endurance estimates in a specific application, please consult the Total EnduranceTM Model, which can be obtained from Microchip's web site at www.microchip.com.